Enfield Performing Arts Center

 • Film Schedule

 Please consider sponsoring and investing in our development efforts of this amazing facility that will be utilized by the town, county and region.
-In addition to the intangible benefits received by expanding artistic opportunities in the area, other financial benefits for investors include:

 https://www.wraltechwire.com/2021/02/05/silicon-valley-exodus-is-real-why-these-recent-transplants-now-call-the-triangle-home/